In-depth

 The battery is covered by warranty

-All new EVs have a battery warranty (typically 7-8 years), which covers any battery failure.
+All new EVs have a battery warranty (typically 7-8 years) covering any battery failure.

 What about after this, and the loss of battery capacity?